javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 alert( document.body instanceof EventTarget ); // true
 ```

 As we can see, DOM nodes are regular JavaScript objects.
 They use prototype-based classes for inheritance.

-That's easy to see by outputting an element with `console.dir(elem)`.
-There you can see `HTMLElement.prototype`, `Element.prototype` and so on.
+That's also easy to see by outputting an element with `console.dir(elem)` in a browser.
+There in the console you can see `HTMLElement.prototype`, `Element.prototype` and so on.

 ```smart header="`console.dir(elem)` versus `console.log(elem)`"
 Most browsers support two commands in their developer tools: `console.log` and `console.dir`.
 They output their arguments to the console.
 For JavaScript objects these commands usually do the same.